How to Avoid Neck Pain at the Office

 Does this sound like you?
 After a day at work, you have terrible neck pain and shoulder pain?
 Do your eyes hurt?
 Do you have a headache?
 If so, then this article should be helpful for you: it's full of tips for how to avoid neck pain at the office.

 It will focus on making sure you are using the best computer screen for your needs, as well as positioning the screen to avoid twisted postures while working.
 In addition, eyestrain and headaches can be caused by uncorrected vision, poor image quality, screen glare, and by screen viewing distance.
-Checking all these details can help you prevent neck pain.
+Checking all these details can help you prevent neck pain that may be accompanied by upper back pain.

 Tip #1: Check Your Vision